Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Ground state quantum phases of SOAM coupled spinor BEC

 Furthermore, we calculate the ground state phase diagrams in $c_1/c_0$-$\Omega_0$ plane, where we fix $c_0 = 121.28$ and vary $c_1$, and $N$-$\Omega_0$ plane for fixed $c_1/c_0 = -0.0046$ which corresponds to $^{87}$Rb.
 The ratio $c_1/c_0$ may be manipulated experimentally by tuning one of the scattering lengths by optical Feshbach resonance \cite{theis2004tuning}.
 These two are respectively shown in Figs.~\ref{phase_diagram}(a)-(b), thus again illustrating that an antiferromagnetic BEC has one ground-state phase in contrast to the ferromagnetic one.
 It can be seen that with a decrease in $c_1$ (keeping $c_0$ fixed) in the ferromagnetic phase, the domain of phase I increases, whereas with an increase in the number of atoms (keeping $c_1/c_0$ fixed), it decreases.
 Phase I and II also have distinctive topological spin textures { ${\bf F} = (F_x, F_y, F_z)$ }.
 For the solutions in Figs. \ref{phase}(a) and (b) spin-textures are shown in Figs. \ref{texture}(a) and (b), respectively.
-This allows the identification of phase I and II with the coreless vortex and polar-core vortex states, respectively \cite{chen2018rotating}.
+The spin-textures in Fig.~\ref{texture}(a) and (b) are in agreement with those reported in \cite{chen2018rotating}; at the centre, ${\bf F}$ points along negative $z$ direction in Fig.~\ref{texture}(a), whereas it is zero in Fig.~\ref{texture}(b).
+The details of the spin-textures allow the identification of phases I and II with the coreless vortex and polar-core vortex states, respectively.
+It is to be noted in Ref. \cite{chen2016spin} the two reported circularly symmetric phases correspond to $(-4,-2,0)$- and $(-2,0,+2)$-type solutions, which are distinct phases I and II in the present work.